rdohms/facebook-testuser-manager/README.md

 ## Changelog

+### 0.10.2
+* Removing deprecated permission 'sms' which caused crash

+### 0.10.1
+* Making configuration page look like configuration and not like a fatal error

 ### 0.10
 * GH-10: Added ability to set App ID/Secret via session, allowing fast switch between apps and hosted version